How to Flip a House

 Calculating the 70% rule

-• (Projected ARV value of property) x .70 - (estimated repair costs) = Maximum purchase price
+(Projected ARV of property) x 0.70 - (estimated repair costs) = Maximum purchase price

 For example, if the ARV of a property has a projection of $300,000 and the estimated repair costs are $40,000, the maximum purchase price should not exceed $170,000.

-Based on ATTOM’s research, buyers purchased 64.8% of homes flipped in 2022 with all cash, and while that’s the ideal way to maximize your profit, it isn’t the only choice.
-Applying for a traditional 15- or 30-year mortgage isn’t the best solution for your short-term property either.
+Most investors pay cash for flippers.
+According to the U.S. Home Flipping Report by ATTOM, a real estate data site, buyers purchased 62.6% of homes flipped in the second quarter of 2025 with all cash.
+While that’s the ideal way to maximize your profit, it isn’t the only choice.
+Applying for a traditional 15- or 30-year mortgage isn’t the best solution for your short-term property, either.

 Instead, a hard money loan is an option for real estate investors and flippers to get financing quicker than a conventional loan.
 Even though these loans have easier requirements, expect to pay higher interest rates.